Uttkarsh-raj/Vuln_EYE_CLI/README.md

 ### GitHub Actions Setup

-You can integrate the Gitup CLI Tool into your GitHub Actions workflow.
+You can integrate the veye CLI Tool into your GitHub Actions workflow.
 Here’s a sample workflow file:

 ```yaml
 name: Run CLI Tool